yacchin1205/nbdev/README.md

 ![](https://github.com/fastai/nbdev/workflows/CI/badge.svg)

-# Welcome to nbdev
-> Create delightful python projects using Jupyter Notebooks

 `nbdev` is a library that allows you to fully develop a library in [Jupyter Notebooks](https://jupyter.org/), putting all your code, tests and documentation in one place.
 That is: you now have a true [literate programming](https://en.wikipedia.org/wiki/Literate_programming) environment, as envisioned by Donald Knuth back in 1983!

 Using the interactive environment, you can easily debug and refactor your code.
 Add `#export` to the cells that define the functions you want to include in your python modules.
 Here, for instance, is how `combined_cos` is defined and documented in the `fastai` library: